AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in file [camera_cal/calibration.py](camera_cal/calibration.py).
 I have created class ChessboardCalibrator to automate calibration process.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+I feed chessobaord images to this class via `add_chessboard_image` function.
+This functions accepts image and expected pattern size.
+Then I detect chessboard corners in the image with `cv2.findChessboardCorners`.
+If they are found I add them to `__image_points` list.

+Then I prepare object points.
+Assuming that found image points are mapped to (x, y, 0) points on a plane.
+Object points are added to `__object_points` list.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+After all calibration images were processed I use `__object_points` and `__image_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![][calibration.png]
+Left - is original image.
+Righ is undistorted one

 ###Pipeline (single images)